hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_service.html.markdown

 * `maximum_bit_rate` - (Required) A `maximum_bit_rate` block as defined below.
 The Maximum Bit Rate (MBR) for all service data flows that use this PCC Rule or Service.

 * `preemption_capability` - (Optional) The Preemption Capability of a QoS Flow controls whether it can preempt another QoS Flow with a lower priority level.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.
-Possible values are `` and ``, Defaults to `NotPreempt`.
+Possible values are `NotPreempt` and `MayPreempt`, Defaults to `NotPreempt`.

 * `preemption_vulnerability` - (Optional) The Preemption Vulnerability of a QoS Flow controls whether it can be preempted by QoS Flow with a higher priority level.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.
 Possible values are `NotPreemptable` and `Preemptable`.
 Defaults to `Preemptable`.